 Castro Walking Tour

 After breakfast at Perry’s, the restaurant adjacent to the hotel lobby (my one and only breakfast there; it was not a particularly good spot for breakfast), I made my way back to the Castro for a walking tour.
 I learned about San Francisco City Guides on Fodor’s travel forum.
 They are a non-profit group of volunteers, sponsored by the public library, who give walking tours of various neighborhoods and public buildings in the city.
 They accept donations, but none of the guides are paid, and the donations support the program.

 The Castro walking tour was interesting, informative, and fun.
 Previously a working-class neighborhood, the Castro started attracting gay residents in the 1940s.
 Dishonorably discharged from the armed forces during World War II, they landed in San Francisco and stayed there.
 Following the war and through the 1950s, the exodus of middle class families to suburban areas resulted in the availability of relatively low-cost homes in the neighborhood.
 The first gay bar in the neighborhood opened in 1963, and in the late 60s, the hippie and free-love and anti-war movements, centering in the Haight-Ashbury neighborhood drove gays away from that area and the Castro really boomed as a gay mecca.
 In 1973, Harvey Milk opened Castro Camera; in 1978 he was assassinated.
-In the 1980s and 90s, the community suffered tremendously as so many died of AIDS.
+The 1980s and 90s were a terrible time for the community, as so many died of AIDS.
 The tour served as a visual guide through all that history.

 Following the tour Brian and I met for lunch at Harvey’s, and then I got in touch with Sari and she said come on over, so I went to see her art collection.

 It turns out she is a ravenous collector of mosaic art.
 I was blown away by the size and quality and variety of her collection.